vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 While discv5 based ambient peer discovery has many desirable properties, resource restricted nodes and nodes behind restrictive NAT setups cannot run discv5 satisfactory.
 With these nodes in mind, we started working on a simple *peer exchange protocol* based on ideas proposed [here](https://github.com/libp2p/specs/issues/222).
-The peer exchange protocol will allow nodes to ask peers for further peers.
+The peer exchange protocol will allow nodes to ask peers for additional peers.
 Similar to discv5, the peer exchange protocol will also support capability discovery.

 The new peer exchange protocol can be seen as a simple replacement for the [Rendezvous protocol](https://github.com/libp2p/specs/blob/10712c55ab309086a52eec7d25f294df4fa96528/rendezvous/README.md), which Waku v2 does not support.